Whirlpool Corporation: 1950s to 1980s: Early acquisitions

+Logo used from 1949 to 1961.

 To better compete with more diversified manufacturers, in 1955 Whirlpool acquired Seeger Refrigerator Company and RCA's air conditioner and cooking range lines.
 The company changed its name to Whirlpool-Seeger Corporation and began using the RCA-Whirlpool brand name.
-Whirlpool acquired International Harvester Company's refrigeration plant in Evansville, Ind., in 1955.
+Whirlpool acquired International Harvester Company's refrigeration plant in Evansville, Indiana, in 1955.
 In 1956, a 100 acre administrative center was opened in Benton Harbor, Michigan.
 In 1957, the RCA Whirlpool Miracle Kitchen was introduced with an estimated 15 million television viewers.
 The company changed its name back to Whirlpool Corporation and brought in Robert Elton Brooker as president.
 At the 1959 American National Exhibition at Sokolniki Park, Moscow, Brooker presided over the Whirlpool kitchen.
 The Whirlpool kitchen inspired the Kitchen Debate between then Vice President Richard Nixon and Soviet Premier Nikita Khrushchev.

+Logo used from 1967 to 2010.

 In 1966, Whirlpool dropped the RCA name, with the brand then being known as Whirlpool.
 The following year, the company introduced a 24-hour helpline.
 Also in 1966, Whirlpool purchased Warwick Electronics, a major television producer for Sears.
 The purchase also included the division Thomas Organ Company.
 Whirlpool exited the television market in 1976 by selling the operations to Japan's Sanyo Electronic Co., but retained the organ business for the electronic technology.
 By 1978, annual revenues exceeded $2 billion.

 In 1986, Whirlpool acquired KitchenAid, a division of the Hobart Corporation.
 It also announced that it would close most of its manufacturing facilities in the St. Joseph, Michigan area by the end of 1988.